-Approximate Date Event On or about ●, 2011 Initial Closing - Subscribers purchase Units and pay the full purchase price of \$25.00 per Unit.
-Subsequent Closings may be held, if appropriate.
+Approximate Date Event On or about November 17, 2011 Closing - Subscribers purchase Units and pay the full purchase price of \$25.00 per Unit.
 March 2012 Limited Partners receive 2011 T5013 federal tax receipt.
 On or prior to September 28, 2012 General Partner intends to implement a Liquidity Event.
 Within 60 days of completion Mutual Fund Shares distributed following the transfer of the Partnership's assets to the Mutual Fund, if a Mutual Fund Rollover Transaction is implemented.
 On or about December 31, 2012 Partnership will be dissolved on or about this date if a Liquidity Event is not implemented, unless, at the discretion of the General Partner, the General Partner places before, and Limited Partners approve, an Extraordinary Resolution to continue operation with an actively managed portfolio.